 Joint Bracing Specialist in San Ramon, CA

 Bracing is a viable therapeutic option for several orthopedic illnesses.
 A brace aids healing, keeps weight off an affected region, and offers post-operative assistance by limiting mobility and alleviating pressure.
 Braces are frequently used to provide support for the spine, knee, ankle, and elbow.
-At Golden State Medical Center in San Ramon CA, our specialist will help you recover from your joint injury with joint bracing.
+At Golden State Medical Center, Dr. Basem R. Farag, M.D. will help you recover from your joint injury with the help of joint bracing.
 Contact us today!
 We are located at 2551 San Ramon Valley Blvd.
 Suite 108.
 San Ramon, CA 94583.
-For more information, please contact us or request an appointment online.
+For more information, contact us or request an appointment online.

 Table of Contents: